Introducing the Young Professionals’ Network

-Eve Bracken, Founder of Agilisys’s Young Professionals’ Network and Junior Consultant in the Business Change department, shares her reasons for founding the network and what they hope to achieve this year.
+Eve Bracken, Founder of Agilisys’s Young Professionals’ Network and Junior Consultant in the Transformation and change department, shares her reasons for founding the network and what they hope to achieve this year.

 I founded the Young Professionals’ Network (YPN) last year recognising that, by empowering young professionals to flourish in their careers, they can strengthen their position in the organisation as well as in society as a whole.